Ste. Genevieve Academy: Conversion to private estate

-Since 1808, the Academy had been occupied as a school for only twelve years of its 53-year history.
-However, the old mansion was not to be abandoned as it had been in the past.
-The General simply converted the building with its splendid setting into the finest private estate in the county.
+The old mansion was not abandoned, as it had been in the past.
+Rozier converted the building with its splendid setting into the finest private estate in the county.
 The 50 ft by 25 ft classroom wing added in 1853 was converted on the first floor into a dining room, sitting room, and bathroom.
 A large central chimney was also added.
 The second floor rear wing was similarly divided and served as bedroom and a large library for the General.
-The original rooms of the 1808 stone portion of the Academy were never altered and were simply used as a drawing room, parlor, and bedrooms.

-General Rozier acquired additional grounds for his estate, which ultimately expanded to 9th Street and covered ten acres.
-His children continued to live in the Old Academy until their deaths.
-In 1934, the Academy and 10 acres of land were sold to the Ste.
+The original rooms of the 1808 stone portion of the Academy were never altered and were used as a drawing room, parlor, and bedrooms.
+Rozier acquired additional grounds for his estate, which ultimately expanded and covered ten acres.
+His children continued to live in the old academy until their deaths.
+In 1934, the academy and 10 acres of land were sold to the Ste.
 Genevieve Board of Education for $8,500.

 Acquisition by public school system

 The Ste.
 Genevieve School District developed the ten-acre estate as the site for its public school system.
-All of the Academy's outbuildings were raised.
-But until the late 1950s the mansion remained occupied by the Superintendent of Schools.
+All of the Academy's outbuildings were razed.
+Until the late 1950s the mansion remained occupied by the Superintendent of Schools.

-Unfortunately, the maintenance and repair of a museum property was not within the budge of the Board of Education.
-For over thirty years, the Old Academy was allowed to fall into a state of near collapse.
+The maintenance and repair of a museum property was not within the budge of the Board of Education.
+For over 30 years, the old academy was allowed to fall into a state of near collapse.
 In 1991, the Ste.
-Genevieve Board of Education donated the mansion to the State of Missouri.
-The Old Academy and one acre of land was placed in the Department of Natural Resources, Historic Properties Revolving Fund, and offered for sale.
+Genevieve Board of Education donated the mansion to the state of Missouri.
+The old academy and one acre of land was placed in the Department of Natural Resources, Historic Properties Revolving Fund, and offered for sale.

 Contemporary history

-The property was purchased by Timothy G. Conley in the spring of 1994 and was restored over a five-year period.
-Thus, history once again repeated itself for this resilient relic of the early Federal period.
-For the third time in nearly 200 years, the Old Academy was on the verge of demolition, only to be saved in the eleventh hour.
-Once again, an Irishman came to her rescue from demolition, only to be saved in the eleventh hour.
-Once again, an Irishman came to her rescue and the Old Academy has regained her place as the premier residence of Ste.
+The property was purchased by Timothy G. Conley in the spring of 1994 and restored over a five-year period.
+The Old Academy regained its place as a premier residence of Ste.
 Genevieve County.
-However, it is the original creation of the Academy as a school that continues to intrigue.
-She remains the oldest school building known to exist west of the Appalachian Mountains and is a symbol of the frontier forces, which shaped education in the Louisiana Territory.
+The building remains the oldest school building known to exist west of the Appalachian Mountains.

-The Ste.
-Genevieve Academy was purchased by the Rolfe Family Residential Trust in 2005 and is once again being used as a family home, just as General Firmin Rozier did 150 years earlier.